$10 per workshop, $15 per couple/pair, unless otherwise noted. Or volunteer on a Saturday morning, and get in free!

-Instructor: Elia Woods, co-founder of CommonWealth Urban Farms
+Instructor: Elia Woods is a co-founder and partner-farmer at CommonWealth Urban Farms

 Did you know there are over 4000 species of bees in North America?
 Many of them are right here in our own back yard!
 Bees provide better pollination than any other type of insect.
 Bees are present in our landscapes, sipping nectar, gathering pollen and constructing nests.
 Come explore how to attract native bees to your garden, build a bee nest box and release live native bees in the CommonWealth pollinator garden.

 Instructor: Jody Lesch, Garden School coordinator and resident “Bug Lady”